rbanks54/MySqlConnector/docs/content/tutorials/migrating-from-connector-net.md

 ## Fixed Bugs

-The following bugs in Connector/NET are fixed by switching to MySqlConnector. (~~Strikethrough~~ indicates bugs that have since been fixed in a newer version of Connector/NET, but were fixed first in MySqlConnector.)
+The following bugs in Connector/NET are fixed by switching to MySqlConnector.

+Open Bugs:

 * [#14115](https://bugs.mysql.com/bug.php?id=14115): Compound statements are not supported by `MySqlCommand.Prepare` (Will never be supported)
 * [#37283](https://bugs.mysql.com/bug.php?id=37283), [#70587](https://bugs.mysql.com/bug.php?id=70587): Distributed transactions are not supported